Is a College Degree Worth It?

-At UAT, we offer a year-round program that allows students in Science, Technology, Engineering, and Mathematics (STEM) fields to complete a degree in 3 years or less.
-Fewer years in college means less student loan debt, which then means a higher return on your investment.
+At UAT, we offer year-round courses that allows students in Science, Technology, Engineering, and Mathematics (STEM) fields to complete a degree in 2.8 years.
+Fewer years in college means less student loan debt and more time building income, which then means a higher return on your investment.

 5 Reasons Why a College Degree is Worth It

 In summary, there are 5 primary reasons why earning a college degree is worth it.

 These are the key benefits we’ve identified after years of working with students, providing degrees for the most competitive of STEM fields, and helping college grads with job placement.

 The top 5 reasons you should get a college degree include:

 College graduates earn more, on average, than those who do not have a college degree.
 In fact, the median salary for someone with a bachelor’s degree is more than twice as high as for someone with only a high school diploma or GED.
 It is also 45% higher compared to those with an associate degree.